 To quickly learn sight reading you need to choose very easy small pieces and then gradually increase the difficulty.

 The easiest way to do so is to use one of many sight-reading books available.
 This is absolutely the most time effective since you don’t have to waste time trying to find pieces at the appropriate level.

 You also need to learn how to not look down at your hands when you play, and keep your eyes moving forward in the music.
 Sight reading is a lot about learning to "discipline" your eye movements so that you "lead" your hands and fingers to perform the correct movements not by looking at them.

-Preferably, use a sight reading method, like Sight Reading & Rhythm Every Day, Book 1A a method to practice music sight reading that I really recommend and have used very successfully with my students.
+Preferably, use a sight reading method, like Sight Reading & Rhythm Every Day, Book 1A .
+This is a method to practice music sight reading that I really recommend and have used very successfully with my students.

-Bartok's Mikrokosmos Volume 1 (Pink) is also good for sight-reading practice, starting with book 1.
+Bartok's Mikrokosmos Volume 1 is also great for sight-reading practice for those who have played for a while.
+Start with book 1.
 Otherwise, just use very easy, short pieces at least 2 levels under your own.